-- d) After rendering a decision, the Director shall document the hearing in writing or on a permanent computer file. - e) Upon the Director's determination that a short-term suspension is warranted, the student shall be deemed suspended and shall be required to leave the school grounds immediately, provided that the Director has determined the best way to transfer custody of the student to the parent or guardian, emergency contact, or other person authorized by the parent to accept custody of the student. - f) During the term of the short-term suspension: - 1. the student may not enter in or on the property of American Preparatory Academy, unless the Director grants prior approval; - 2. the student's absence from class will be considered unexcused; and - 3. the student will be allowed to make up any work or tests missed during the short-term suspension, but such work may not be identical to that received by students attending class. (see Utah Code Ann. § 53G-8-208(1)) - g.
+d.
+After rendering a decision, the Director shall document the hearing in writing or on a permanent computer file.

+e.
+Upon the Director's determination that a short-term suspension is warranted, the student shall be deemed suspended and shall be required to leave the school grounds immediately, provided that the Director has determined the best way to transfer custody of the student to the parent or guardian, emergency contact, or other person authorized by the parent to accept custody of the student.

+f.
+During the term of the short-term suspension:

+- 1. the student may not enter in or on the property of American Preparatory Academy, unless the Director grants prior approval; - 2. the student's absence from class will be considered unexcused; and g.
 The Director, at his/her sole discretion, may allow for more formal hearing procedures than those stated above, but is not required to do so.
 During the term of the short-term suspension, the Director may also recommend to the Disciplinary Committee that the student either be placed on long-term suspension or expelled.